-During the 2010-2011 school year, we had 82 suspension incidents.
-We had one expulsion incident.
+During the 2011-2012 school year, we had 50 suspension incidents.
+We had no incidents of expulsion.
 To make it easy to compare our suspensions and expulsions to those of other schools, we represent these events as a ratio (incidents per 100 students) in this report.
 Please note that multiple incidents may involve the same student.